collindching/collinching.github.io/_pages/about.md

 ## Ask good questions

+Given a problem, you might not immediately identify the best solution.
+But you can quickly pose good questions which, answered thoughtfully, will lead to great solutions.

 Before embarking on any problem, ask good questions.
 Doing so anchors your focus around the important considerations of the problem.
-Once you've asked the right questions, good, focused solutions follow.
+With some thinking, testing, and perseverance, good solutions will follow.

 ## Writing